mikCN/CHARMTwinsights/README.md

 1. Rebuild relevant containers with `docker compose build --with-dependencies <service_name>`

     - This should only rebuild services that have changed and that are dependent on the service; Dockerfiles have also been designed to maximize use of layer caching for fast rebuilds.
-If you run into trouble and think caching is or other persistent data are an issue, you can try these more forceful and time-consuming rebuilds:
+If you run into trouble and think caching or persistent data are causing issues, try these approaches in order:

-      - `docker compose down --remove-orphans --volumes`
+      1. **Simple rebuild:** `docker compose build <service_name> --no-cache`
-      - `rm -rf hapi/postgres_data/*` (to remove HAPI data)
+      2. **Reset service data:** `docker compose down && docker compose up --detach`
-      - `docker compose build --no-cache --progress=plain` (without a target and cache to force rebuild of all services, with plain logging for surfacing potential build errors)
+      3. **Full reset:** `docker compose down && rm -rf hapi/postgres_data/* && ./build_all.sh --no-cache && docker compose up --detach`
-      - `docker compose up --force-recreate --with-dependencies --renew-anon-volumes --detach` (redeploy app)
+      4. **Nuclear option:** Use `scripts/docker_clean.sh` (removes ALL Docker containers/networks on your system)

 1. Restart the services with `docker compose up <service_name>`.